-In Materials analysis of artefacts we discuss the background to application of materials science to archaeological artefacts, with an emphasis on the main methods in current use, such as petrology, microscopy (of various kinds), chemical and isotopic analysis, and chromatography.
-The lectures follow the classification of the materials, e.g. ceramics, metals, glass and organic materials (such as amber).
+In Materials analysis of artefacts we discuss the background to the application of materials science to archaeological artefacts, with an emphasis on the main methods in current use, such as petrology, microscopy (of various kinds), chemical and isotopic analysis, and chromatography.
+The lectures follow the classification of the materials, e.g. ceramics, metals, glass and organic materials.